adamralph/xbehave.net/CONTRIBUTING.md

 While working on your feature you may well create several branches, which is fine, but before you send a pull request you should ensure that you have rebased back to a single "feature branch".
 We care about your commits, and we care about your feature branch, but we don't care about how many or which branches you created while you were working on it. :smile:

-When you're ready to go you should confirm that you are up to date and rebased with upstream dev/master (see "Handling Updates from Upstream" above) and then:
+When you're ready to go you should confirm that you are up to date and rebased with upstream master/release (see "Handling Updates from Upstream" above) and then:

 1. `git push origin my-branch`
 1. Send a descriptive [pull request](http://help.github.com/pull-requests/) on GitHub.
-  * Make sure the pull request is **from** the branch on your fork **to** the xbehave/xbehave.net dev branch (or the xbehave/xbehave.net master branch if patching).
+  * Make sure the pull request is **from** the branch on your fork **to** the xbehave/xbehave.net master branch (or the xbehave/xbehave.net release branch if patching).
   * If your changes relate to a GitHub issue, add the issue number to the pull request description in the format #123.
 1. If GitHub determines that the pull request can be merged automatically, a test build will commence approximately one minute after you raise the pull request.
 The build status will reported on the pull request.
   * If the build fails there may be a problem with your changes which you will have to fix before the pull request can be accepted.
 Follow the link to the build server (you can either create an account or login as guest) and inspect the build logs to see what caused the failure.